-This fire risk assessment was only concerned with the common areas and a comment is made concerning the firedoors of individual flats.
-Although the building has only a single staircase and no evacuaton nor firefighting lift, it does have a water-based suppression system and a dry riser in the stairwell that mitigates the potential effects of a fire in the common areas.
+This fire risk assessment was only concerned with the common areas.
+Although the building has only a single staircase and neither an evacuaton nor firefighting lift, it does have a water-based suppression system, natural smoke ventilation on each flat lobby and a dry riser in the stairwell that mitigates the potential effects of a fire in the common area.